-SyncAR technology is making a revolution in surgical science as it enables surgeons with X-ray vision while performing surgeries even on delicate organs like nerves and the brain.
+Another IoT best practice is SyncAR technology – revolutionizing surgical science as it enables surgeons with X-ray vision while performing surgeries even on delicate organs like nerves and the brain.
 Being one of the most sought-after IoT in healthcare examples, it synchronizes with optic and navigation, so the surgeon sees the AR overlay in the microscope oculars.
 This allows for greater mobility, precision, and sight, which is important during oncological surgeries, in particular.

 - Virtual Monitoring of Critical Hardware

 Philips e-Alert MRI system tracks the performance of the MRI machine and sends alerts if there is a critical issue.
 Being one of the most expensive hardware in the clinics, this solution allows for keeping the hardware running correctly for a longer time, which means less unexpected spendings for hospitals and effective care for patients.